Food Allergy or Adverse Food Reaction

 How are food allergies diagnosed?

-diet restriction or a food trial is necessary and the ONLY way to determine if a pet has AFR.
-There are blood tests available for food allergies, but there can be false positive and false negative
+A period of diet restriction or a food trial is necessary and the ONLY way to determine if a pet has AFR.
+There are blood tests available for food allergies, but there can be

-results on these tests.
+false positive and false negative results on these tests.
 Until these tests are improved, the only way to know if a pet has food allergy is the hard way: diet restriction.

 What's involved in diet restriction?

+We use several types of restricted diets.
 The first type is a home cooked diet consisting of a protein and carbohydrate source the pet has not eaten.
-The next type is a commercial prescription diet that contains a protein and carbohydrate
+The next type is a commercial

-source the pet has not eaten, such as Royal Canin (IVD) or Natural Balance duck and potato, or Eukanuba's fish and potato.
-The other type contains hydrolyzed ingredients: the protein is enzymatically
+prescription diet that contains a protein and carbohydrate source the pet has not eaten, such as Royal Canin or Natural Balance duck and potato, or Iams fish and potato.
+The other type contains

-broken into smaller blocks of amino acids as the food is made.
-In theory, the protein size is too small to be recognized by the immune system and therefore cannot trigger the allergy.
-Examples of
+hydrolyzed ingredients: the protein is enzymatically broken into smaller blocks of amino acids as the food is made.
+In theory, the protein size is too small to be recognized by the immune system and

-this type of diet are Hill's z/d ultra and Purina's HA.
+therefore cannot trigger the allergy.
+Examples of this type of diet are Hill's z/d ultra, Royal Canin HP and Purina's HA.
 Sometimes we recommend home-cooking, the best food trial.

 The MOST IMPORTANT (and most difficult) part of a food trial is restricting what your pet eats to this food ONLY.
 This means all other treats, snacks, supplements, rawhide, pig ears, flavored chews,